esteinborn/drupal-nys-unav/README.md

  nys-unav-header.tpl.php and nys-unav-footer.tpl.php.
 Should the State of New York require changes to the embed code, update the module to the latest version or edit those template files.

+## Adapting This Module for Non-NYS Sites ##
+Since the uNav embed codes are simple HTML iFrames with some in-line Javascript, this module could be used on any site to insert an HTML header and/or footer.
+ One possible use might be to insert a banner/footer that is enabled or disabled by enabling/disabling the module.
+Simply copy the same two template files, nys-unav-header.tpl.php and nys-unav-footer.tpl.php, into your custom theme and replace the contents of the template(s) with your own HTML, in-line Javascript and/or in-line CSS.
+If you don't need either the header or footer, simply have an empty template file.